Reconstruction of the Art Collections of Johann Ludwig and Mary Jacoby and Cäcilie and Ernst Holländer, Berlin

 Mary Jacoby had seven siblings, including the zoologist and ornithologist Oscar R. Neumann (1867-1946), the physicist Elsa Neumann (1872-1902), the first woman in Germany to earn a Ph.D. in physics, and the artist Alice Neumann (1866-1943).

 Johann Ludwig and Mary Jacoby’s daughter Cäcilie (1890-1941) studied law and was editor of the magazine “Die Studentin”.
 Their son Hans Jacoby (1896-1984) also studied law and later worked for the Dresdner Bank.
 In 1919, Cäcilie Jacoby married Ernst Julius Holländer, a lawyer born in Berlin in 1883.
-The couple had five children: Gerhard, Kurt, Eva, Hans, and Günter.
+The couple had five children: Gerhard, Kurt, Eva, Heinz, and Günter.
 Cäcilie and Ernst Holländer also amassed an art collection.
 Cäcilie also acquired first and special editions of books.
-From 1933 on, the Neumann, Jacoby and Holländer families were persecuted as Jews.

 Contact